com-lihaoyi/os-lib/readme.md

 `scala.io` and `scala.sys` APIs.
 You should not need to drop down to underlying Java APIs, as OS-Lib exposes all relevant capabilities in an intuitive and performant way.
-OS-Lib has no dependencies and is unopinionated: it exposes the underlying APIs is a concise but straightforward way, without introducing it's own idiosyncrasies, quirks, or clever DSLs.
+OS-Lib has no dependencies and is unopinionated: it exposes the underlying APIs in a concise but straightforward way, without introducing it's own idiosyncrasies, quirks, or clever DSLs.

 If you use OS-Lib and like it, please support it by donating to our Patreon: